Alan Partridge: 2020–present: From the Oasthouse, Stratagem and How Are You?

 In September 2020, Audible launched an Alan Partridge podcast, From the Oasthouse.
 It has Partridge discussing topics such as relationships, family and the culture wars.
 Coogan said the podcast format was liberating, with more opportunity for nuance and less need to create punchlines to unite the audience.
 The podcast was carefully scripted rather than improvised.
 Further series were released in September 2022, October 2023 and June 2025.

 In April 2022, Coogan began a UK Alan Partridge tour, Stratagem, in which Partridge gave a motivational talk and addressed topics such as identity politics and culture wars.
 The Guardian critic Brian Logan gave the show four out of five, praising its "rich comedy of physical awkwardness" and writing that Partridge was now "at the centre of his own thriving multi-platform metaverse".
 He noted that though Coogan had once tired of Partridge, he now "clearly takes pleasure in the performance".
 The Independent critic Louis Chilton gave it two out of five, finding its jokes obvious and dated and that Partridge did not work in a live format.

 In August 2022, Partridge joined the rock band Coldplay to perform the 1985 Kate Bush song "Running Up That Hill" at Wembley Stadium, London.
 A third Partridge memoir, Big Beacon, covering his return to television and his experience restoring a lighthouse, was published in October 2023.
 The Times gave it a positive review, praising its "skilfully terrible writing".
 To promote the fourth series of From the Oasthouse, a Partridge-themed garden was created at the 2025 Hampton Court Garden Festival.
 Coogan said the writers were happy to use Partridge in such marketing because it was in character for him to pursue desperate promotional opportunities.

 In October 2025, a spoof documentary series, How Are You?
 It's Alan (Partridge), was broadcast on BBC One.
-It features Partridge exploring mental health issues after losing his job with the BBC and taking various trivial corporate endorsements, and is oblivious to the infidelity of his new girlfriend, Katrina.
+It features Partridge exploring mental health issues after losing his job with the BBC and taking various trivial corporate endorsements.
+He is oblivious to the infidelity of his new girlfriend, Katrina.
 The Guardian critic Jack Seale gave it four out of five, writing that "the subject matter here allows for the glimpses into Alan's soul that have been there ever since the Gibbons brothers took over co-writing duties".
+Coogan won the 2026 BAFTA for Best Actor in a Comedy for his performance.